NVIDIA/aistore/docs/python_sdk.md

   Defaults to "0" - return maximum number of objects.
 - `uuid` _str, optional_ - Job ID, required to get the next page of objects
 - `continuation_token` _str, optional_ - Marks the object to start reading the next page
+- `flags` _List[ListObjectFlag], optional_ - Optional list of ListObjectFlag enums to include as flags in the request target(str, optional): Only list objects on this specific target node

 **Returns**: